propavingk/SloBudget/README.md

 high consumption.
 That is not a bug, it is the honest statement that the incident was large relative to the traffic actually seen.

+Burn rate is a ratio of ratios, not a rate of budget per unit time.
+Expressing burn as observed failure ratio over allowed failure ratio keeps it independent of traffic volume, so a rate of 14.4 means the same thing during a quiet hour and a busy one.
+The alternative, budget fraction burned per hour, folds traffic volume into the number and makes thresholds depend on load.

+Gaps are recorded, not filled.
+Interpolating across a gap would invent good and bad counts that were never measured.
+The parser records the gap and the burn layer treats any window containing one as incomplete, so the missing data degrades a projection into a refusal rather than a confident wrong answer.

+Time never enters the output except as data derived from the input timestamps.
+There is no reading of the wall clock, so a run today and a run next year over